Yehuling Campaign

-The Battle of Yehuling, also known as the Battle of Wild Fox Ridge or the Battle of Badger Mouth, was fought between the Mongol Empire and the Jin dynasty in 1211, during the first stage of the Mongol conquest of the Jin dynasty.
+The Battle of Yehuling, including the Battle of Huihe River, the Battles at Wild Fox Ridge, and the Battle of Badger Mouth, was fought between the Mongol Empire and the Jin dynasty in 1211, during the first stage of the Mongol conquest of the Jin dynasty.
 The battle took place in the northwest of present-day Wanquan District, Zhangjiakou, Hebei Province.
 It concluded with a Mongol victory, hastening the decline of the Jin dynasty.